frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise8.md

   <div class="mySlides fade">
     <figure>
       <img src="../images/indexer-centering/parts-4.webp" style="width:100%">
       <figcaption>4.
 Model a basic crush block that extends into the tube far enough for the first row of holes.
 Make sure to add the side holes for the bolts to pass through.
-Chamfer the edges to make it easier to install during irl assembly.</figcaption>
+Chamfer the edges to make it easier to install during IRL assembly.</figcaption>
     </figure>
   </div>